 International exchanges and partnerships have revealed that, for various reasons, foreigners are interested in French and European Union Law.
 For both students and professionals knowledge of French and European Union Law could be crucial for a successful career.
 Yet a French Law Degree requires a good level in the French language.

 Applicants may undertake the two distinct semesters over a period of two different academic years.
-In addition, students who enrol and succeed in only the first semester will receive a University Certificate.
+Students who enrol and succeed in only one semester will receive a University Certificate.

 Classes and seminars are taught by academics and by practising lawyers or other professionals.
 The advantage of such an association is to offer students real contacts both inside the School of Law and among the legal community.
 Some seminars are taught by and within international firms based in Paris